 Another key component that can dramatically change the spectral shape of a galaxy is reddening due to dust.
 Semi-analytical models generally assume the dust to be closely related to some observed parameter such as the B-band luminosity (Kauffmann et al., 1999).
-While this parameterized approach is a well-working simplification, it is still unclear how to describe the evolution of dust reddening from first principles.
+While this parameterised approach is a well-working simplification, it is still unclear how to describe the evolution of dust reddening from first principles.
 This is mostly due to the large number of contributing factors such as unknown geometry and inclination, the way dust is distributed relative to stars, changes of the dust contribution with metallicity and radiation field, just name a few.
 We therefore decided to create models without dust attenuation and instead treat the amount of dust as a free parameter that can be constrained observationally with SED fitting techniques.
-We stress again that the observation of the full SED should allow to very precisely analyse the contribution of dust reddening of galaxies versus reddening by passive star formation as show by GALEV models (see Sect.
-5.4 and Fig. 10 in Paper II).
+We stress again that the observation of the full SED should allow to very precisely analyse the contribution of dust reddening of galaxies versus reddening by passive evolution of an older stellar population as show by GALEV models (see Sect.
+4.4.4 and Fig. 4.10).

-In these respects we offer an alternative and complementary approach to the aforementioned hierarchical galaxy formation models in that we do not model each galaxy or dark matter halo individually but offer a more detailed inview on several aspects of galaxy evolution.
+In these respects we offer an alternative and complementary approach to the aforementioned hierarchical galaxy formation models in that we do not model each galaxy or dark matter halo individually but offer a more detailed insight into several aspects of galaxy evolution.